iskey/terraform-provider-hcso/docs/resources/dli_package.md

 * `created_at` - Time when a queue is created.

-* `updated_at` - The last time when the package configuration update has complated.
+* `updated_at` - The last time when the package hcso_configuration update has complated.